-- 27.1 Walsall Council is committed to protecting children and vulnerable persons from harm or being exploited by gambling and will expect any applicant to satisfy the authority that there will be sufficient measures to, for example, ensure that under 18 year olds do not have access to the premises.
+- 27.1 Walsall Council is committed to protecting children and vulnerable persons from harm or being exploited by gambling and will expect any applicant to satisfy the authority that there will be sufficient measures to, for example, ensure that under 18-year-olds do not have access to the premises.

 - 27.2 Generally, FECs must be operated by a person or body having an operating licence from the Gambling Commission (the Act also provides that there is a class of unlicensed Family Entertainment Centres that may be run by individuals or bodies not holding an operator's licence).

-Unlicensed Family Entertainment Centres do not require the operator to have a Gambling Commission operator's licence or Policy: AGC1 Applications and reviews will be determined, subject to the relevant criteria in policies OBJ1, OBJ2, OBJ3 and other policies within this statement.
-33 premises licence from the local licensing authority but do need to have a gaming machine permit as set out below.
+- Unlicensed Family Entertainment Centres do not require the operator to have a Gambling Commission operator's licence but do need to have a gaming machine permit as set out below.
 Gaming machines are a form of gambling which is attractive to children and FECs will contain both Category D machines on which they are allowed to play, and category C machines on which they are not.

 - 27.3 The following measures are deemed suitable when applicants are considering how to meet the licensing objectives.
 The list is not mandatory, nor exhaustive, and is merely indicative of example measures.

 - 27.4 All potential risks and measures taken to mitigate such risks, should be considered by the operator when completing its own local risk assessment for the area where the premises are to be situated.

 - Proof of age schemes

 - CCTV

 - Supervision of entrances / machine areas

 - Physical separation of areas

 - Location of entry

 - Notices / signage

-- Specific opening hours

-- Self-exclusion schemes

-- Provision of information leaflets / helpline numbers for organisations such as GamCare.

-- Measures / training for staff on how to deal with suspected truant school children on the premises - 27.5 Walsall Councils Licensing Officers will refer to the Commission's website to see any conditions that apply to operating licences covering the way in which the area containing the category C machines should be delineated.
+- Specific opening hours - Self-exclusion schemes - Provision of information leaflets / helpline numbers for organisations such as GamCare. - Measures / training for staff on how to deal with suspected truant school children on the premises. - 27.5 Walsall Councils Licensing Officers will refer to the Commission's website to see any conditions that apply to operating licences covering the way in which the area containing the category C machines should be delineated.
 They will also review any mandatory or default conditions on these premises licences, when they have been published.